matzolla/My_Zindi_Competition/README.md

-# My_Zindi_Competition
+# WedOO_ai_Zindi_Competitions
-Here will be my zindi competitions repo.
+Here will be our zindi competitions repo.

-The main objectif is to provide the winning solutions
+The main objectif is to provide the winning solutions and improve the skills of the team and the community in research and development

 Working hard for that